census-instrumentation/opencensus-go/README.md

     tsb.UpsertString(key2, "bar value")
     tagsSet := tsb.Build()

+The methods on builders can be chained and the following is a shorter version of achieving the same:

-    // A shorter way of achieving the same is: tagsSet := NewTagSetBuilder().InsertString(key1, "foo value").
+    tagsSet := NewTagSetBuilder().InsertString(key1, "foo value").
                                   UpdateString(key1, "foo value2").
                                   UpsertString(key2, "bar value").
                                   Build()

 To create a new tagsSet from an existing tag set oldTagSet:

     oldTagSet := ...
     tsb := NewTagSetBuilder(oldTagSet)
     tsb.InsertString(key1, "foo value")